A fast zsh prompt that packs in a lot of Git status info

 On my machine, this vanilla-code prompt takes about 80ms to render[2] which slow enough that you’re likely to perceive lag[3].

-With Git Prompt Kit components, entire thing becomes
+With Git Prompt Kit components, the entire thing becomes

 # load Git Prompt Kit and then